Motion Picture Patents Co. v. Universal Film Manufacturing Co.: Carbice

-Im Carbice Corp. v.
+In Carbice Corp. v.
 American Patents Development Corp., the Supreme Court considered a case in which a patentee, who had a patent on a "package consisting of a protective casing of insulating material having packed therein a quantity of frozen carbon dioxide ["dry ice"] in an insulating container and a quantity of freezable product in freezing proximity to said frozen carbon dioxide," where the frozen carbon dioxide was placed at the center, surrounded by the freezable product, surrounded on the outside by the packaging material.
 The patentee's exclusive licensee sold dry ice to its customers with an implied license to use the container invention without the payment of royalty, but subject to the condition that the customers use the dry ice only with containers from a designated source and that they use the containers only with dry ice bought from the licensee.
 Carbice, the defendant in this case, sold dry ice with knowledge that it would be used by the purchasers in packages like those described in the patent.
 The patentee and exclusive licensee sued Carbice for contributing to infringement by the purchasers of its dry ice.
 The Supreme Court said:

 The relief here sought is indistinguishable from that denied in the Motion Picture Case.
 There, it was held that to permit the patent owner to "derive its profit not from the invention on which the law gives it a monopoly, but from the unpatented supplies with which it is used" is "wholly without the scope of the patent monopoly."
 If a monopoly could be so expanded, the owner of a patent for a product might conceivably monopolize the commerce in a large part of unpatented materials used in its manufacture.
 The owner of a patent for a machine might thereby secure a partial monopoly on the unpatented supplies consumed in its operation.
 The owner of a patent for a process might secure a partial monopoly on the unpatented material employed in it.

 The Court therefore denied relief for the claimed infringement.